aproposts/PS-Profile/ReadMe.md

 PowerShell 5.1 and PowerShell (Core/6+) and all PowerShell hosts (Windows Terminal, VSCode, etc.).

-I keep one copy at the PowerShell (Core/6+) `$PROFILE.CurrentUserAllHosts` at a custom location `MyPowerShell`, sibling to the `PowerShell` and `WindowsPowerShell` folders under "My Documents".
+I keep unified `*profile.ps1` files at a custom location: `MyPowerShell`, sibling to the `PowerShell` and `WindowsPowerShell` folders under "My Documents".
 The default profile locations have files which then dot-source files of the same name in the `MyPowerShell` directory.
 The contents of all those files are contained in `redirect.profile.ps1`.

 ## Features